 Jasmyne Ramirez, Licensed Clinical Social Worker

 Jasmyne graduated from the University of North Dakota in 2002 with a bachelor’s in Social Work and an emphasis in substance-related disorders.
 In 2010, she graduated from UND with a Master’s degree in Social Work.
 She has extensive training in the area of trauma impacts and is a Certified Clinical Trauma Professional.

 Jasmyne says she is dedicated to providing services that are evidence-based, ethical and person-centered.
-For the past 16 years, she has worked with children, adults and families in several capacities including community-based, school-based, and virtual settings.
-Today, she primarily works with adolescents and adults in the areas of grief and trauma as well as on adjustment difficulties, symptom management and life stressors.
+For the past 18 years, she has worked with children, adults and families in several capacities including community-based, school-based, and virtual settings.
+Today, she primarily works with adolescents and adults in the areas of anxiety and trauma as well as on adjustment difficulties, symptom management and life stressors.

 In addition to being part of Abound Counseling, she also practices as a tele-therapist in several other capacities. ""It has been so exciting to be part of the ever-growing world of telehealth over the past four years of my career!
-I really appreciate the ability to serve clients who may be experiencing transportation or provider barriers, meet their goals from the comfort of their own home."
+I really appreciate the ability to serve clients who may be experiencing transportation or provider barriers, meet their goals from the comfort of their own home.